 The subspecies ‘2019-nCoV’ disrupted our current simulation of the world, the plantation, call center, central business district, server farm, animal farm, and farm farm.
 Glitching the velocity of our current acceleration of the world at hand, speeding up some instances and bringing others to a halt.
 The chaos over the last few months raises the question of ”what exists in the jungle beyond the plantation?”

-"Live from the Microworld", Morakana and the microbes invite us to look beyond the plantation and into the jungle.
+’Live from the Microworld’, Morakana and the microbes invite us to look beyond the plantation and into the jungle.
 From the structured monoculture of late capitalism and into a complex, chaotic ecosystem that holds equilibrium.
-Breaking our vision free of the preferential scale, it always chooses to see ourselves at; as islands when we are not isolated.
-The objects, species, and environments we interact with always place us within a systemic chain.
-Just as we are no longer just humans but (human + smartphone + ________).
+Breaking our vision free of the preferential scale, it always chooses to see ourselves as islands when we are not isolated.
+The objects, species, and environments we interact with always places us within a systemic chain.
+As we are no longer just humans but (human + smartphone + ________).
 An ever-increasing myriad of connections that lead us back to earth.
-The answers of the future are already among us; they just are distributed yet.
+The answers of the future are already among us; we just can’t see them yet.

 MORAKANA is the collective practice of Tiri Kananuruk and Sebastian Morales; together, we are artists, performers, and engineers with a research and experimentation based practice.

 Tiri Kananuruk is a performance and new media artist.
 She holds a BA in Exhibition Design from Chulalongkorn University in Bangkok, and a Master in Interactive Telecommunications from Tisch School of the Arts at New York University.
 Her work explores the manipulation of sound in the context of technological consumerism, examining human relationships through the use of transmitted signals, natural language processing, and bodily movement. xxx.tiri.xxx